Alfredo Rocco: Career

 Rocco began his political career as a nationalist in the Radical Party, but eventually turned to the "proletarian nationalism" of the Italian Nationalist Association (ANI), a political party on which he had major influence.
 Rocco was critical of Italy's weak material and economic power, which he said was responsible for Italian dependence on the European "plutocracies" of France, Germany, and the United Kingdom.
 Rocco also denounced the European powers for imposing foreign culture on Italy and criticized them for their endorsement of individualism.
 In 1920 he became director of the newspaper L'Idea nazionale, official organ of the Nationalist Association.
 He developed a very close relationship with the Perrone brothers, owners of the Ansaldo company, who provided him with lavish financing.
 However, he had to hand over the ownership of the newspaper in 1922, when the company went bankrupt and the financing was interrupted.

 He later joined the National Fascist Party, after they had merged with the Italian Nationalist Association.
 In a 1925 speech Rocco interpreted the ideology of fascism as the means by which the individual is sacrificed for the good of society, declaring: "For Liberalism, the individual is the end and society the means.
 For Fascism, society is the end, individuals the means, and its whole life consists in using individuals as instruments for its social ends."

 He was elected in 1921 to the Chamber of Deputies, and became its president in 1924.
 From 1925 to 1932 he was Minister of Justice and promoted the criminal codification, by signing in 1930 the Criminal Code and the Code of Criminal Procedure (with the help of lawyer Vincenzo Manzini), and reconciling the Classical and Positivist schools with the system of so-called "double track".
 From 1925 to 1935, Rocco was the Italian representative on the International Committee on Intellectual Cooperation of the League of Nations.

 Albert Einstein wrote a letter to the minister, listed in the collection The World as I See It (Mein Weltbild) in which he argued that it was not necessary for Italian scientists to swear allegiance to the Fascist party to continue their educational and scientific activities.
 In 1935 Rocco was awarded the Mussolini prize by the Royal Academy of Italy.

-Appointed senator of the Kingdom on 1 March 1934, he died in Rome in 1935.
+Appointed senator of the Kingdom in 1934, he died in Rome in 1935.

 Among his students there was the civilist Giuseppe Ferri, author of a Handbook of Commercial Law.

 In the Florestano Vancini's film The Assassination of Matteotti (1973), Rocco is played by Antonio La Raina.